Highway 1, British Columbia, Canada. Sign says, "High Mountain Road, Expect sudden weather changes"

 (all other photos are my own)

-If, like me, you are queer/ polyamorous / non-monogamous / relationship anarchist and have survived religious trauma:
+If, like me, you are queer/trans and have survived religious trauma:

-Your homophobic religion was inherently traumatizing.
-Growing up, you knew that your own family and community stood ready to reject you if they didn’t approve of every aspect of your life.
+• Your homophobic religion was inherently traumatizing.
+Growing up, you knew that your own family and community would probably reject you if they didn’t approve of every aspect of your life.

-Maybe worst of all, you were taught that all of this was being done out of “love”, and was “God’s will”.
+Maybe worst of all, you were taught that all of this traumatic stuff was being taught out of “love”, and was “God’s will”.

 Being controlled and sometimes even abused by people who claimed to be acting on behalf God himself has probably left you with some pretty scrambled thought processes.

-The worst part is that you internalized all that idealism.
-You started to believe that this is how life should be.
+The worst part is that you may have internalized all that idealism.
+On some level, you may have started to believe that this is how life should be.
 That you shouldn’t trust your own body, your own nervous system.
 That even basic self-care was “selfish”.
 That you should self-sacrifice at all times.
 That (depending on your flavor of religion) “your reward would be in Heaven”, and either being happy in this life was unimportant, or you should be happy at all times because if you were unhappy or anxious, then you were just weren’t trusting God enough.

 “I jumped out of the frying pan of fundamentalist Christianity, into the fire of Mormonism, left them both, and found myself pursuing social justice work as if it was a new religion.
 I had been unhappy for so long, and I had a string of unhappy relationships behind me.